tradewelltech/protarrow/docs/types.md

 ## Nullability

 By default, nullability follows the convention imposed by protobuf:

-- Native field, list, map, list value, map key, map value are marked as non-nullable.
+- Primitive field, list, map, list value, map key and map value are non-nullable.
-- Non-repeated messages are the only nullable fields.
+- Non-repeated messages and `optional` are the only nullable fields.

 Some of this can be configured: